In today’s Q & A video I respond to Collette, who is struggling with retroactive jealousy in a long-distance relationship.

 I realize with this current coronavirus pandemic, apocalypse, end times that we’re all going through, I realize this might not be possible.

-I’ll also say that if you’re struggling with retroactive jealousy in long distance relationship, chances are good that you have a little more free time on your hands than the average person in the relationship simply by virtue of the fact that your lover is separated from you by physical distance.
+I’ll also say that if you’re struggling with retroactive jealousy in long distance relationship, chances are good.
+You have a little more free time on your hands than the average person in the relationship, simply by virtue of the fact that your lover is separated from you by physical distance.